MatrixDoctors/matrix-cerberus/docs/setup/development-setup.md

 docker-compose -f docker-compose-dev.yml up
 ```

-You can find the application hosted here [localhost:80/](http://localhost:80/)
+You can find the application running here [localhost:80/](http://localhost:80/)